NeXt-UI/next-tutorials/tutorials/code-snippet-publishing-guide.md

 ![](../images/code-snippet-publishing-guide/save-pen.png)

 ## Share Link
 Great, you've created the snippet!
-Now that it runs on your system, copy the link of the webpage and kindly share with us :)
+Now that it runs on your system, you're welcome to copy the link to the webpage and share with us :)

-Thanks.